 Lewis' essay "On Forgiveness" was written for the parish magazine of the Church of St. Mary, Sawston, Cambridgeshire, just a few miles south of Cambridge, and sent to Father Patrick Kevin Irwin on Aug.
 28, 1947.
-102 In that essay, he wrote about the phrase in the creed, "I believe in the forgiveness of sins."
-He distinguished between forgiving and excusing, calling them almost opposites, and he insisted that we simply must forgive without exception.
+The distinguished between forgiving and excusing, calling them almost opposites, and he insisted that we simply must forgive without exception.
 A few years later in 1951, he would write to Sister Penelope, stating that he had not really believed in God's forgiveness until recently, apparently either a reference to his relationship to his father or, more likely, the result of the death of Mrs. Moore in January 1951.